RealTschoegl/stock_app/README.md

 Tasks to complete:

-- [X] Add a function that pulls real-time stock prices
+- [x] Add a function that pulls real-time stock prices

-- [ X ] Launch a rails application to house the files
+- [x] Launch a rails application to house the files

-- [ X ] Create a database migration for the future stock data
+- [x]  Create a database migration for the future stock data

-- [ X ] Add a seed file
+- [x] Add a seed file

-- [ X ] Fix the routes to point to the appropriate pages
+- [x] Fix the routes to point to the appropriate pages

 - [ ] Set up the jQuery autocomplete to find stocks

 - [ ] Link user chosen stock to controller

 - [ ] Hook up stock.rb company_data hash to relevant data sources.

 - [ ] Create a page view for the data

 - [ ] Create a landing page

 - [ ] Create a user input page for the user queries